-Kwaidan (1965) (which means "ghost stories") is a 182-minute horror film directed by Masaki Kobayashi.
-Based on Lafcadio Hearn's stories, mostly from his collection entitled Kwaidan: Stories and Studies of Strange Things, the movie consists of four unconnected tales: "The Black Hair," "The Woman of the Snow," "Hoichi the Earless," and "In a Cup of Tea."
+Kwaidan (1965) (meaning "ghost stories") is a 182-minute horror film directed by Masaki Kobayashi.
+Based on works by Lafcadio Hearn, mostly from his collection Kwaidan: Stories and Studies of Strange Things, the movie is composed of four independent tales: The Black Hair, The Woman of the Snow, Hoichi the Earless, and In a Cup of Tea.

 I've been fascinated by Japanese ghost stories since first coming to Japan in the mid-90s.
 It was around then that I visited the grave of Oiwa Tamiya in Sugamo, Tokyo, for a magazine article I'd been working on about Yotsuya Kaidan.
 As the story goes, Oiwa was betrayed by her husband, the ronin Iemon, and after being poisoned to death she seeks revenge as a mournful, hateful ghost.
 I still have a photograph of her grave, and in the photo a spiral of smoke appears to be rising out of the stone monument.
 After I took the picture, I checked to see if any incense was burning.
 None was.

 Around that time, I was also reading Hearn and discovering how different Japanese ghost stories are compared to the haunting tales of the West, particularly so for their deeply melancholic themes and their morose, unyielding female spirits, and the otherworldly ways of depicting the horrific consequences of injustice.
 How so many of these stories were passed on to instill in us a reverence for the dead, equal to that which we must hold for the living, or else.